The University of Tokyo

-Number of participants: 20 in total (approximately 15 undergraduate students from overseas universities, and 5 undergraduate students from the University of Tokyo).
+Number of Participants: About 20 in total (including 3-5 undergraduate students from the University of Tokyo).

 Accomodation: We will book hotel for all international participants.
 International participants do not need make their own reservation.

-Health insurance: International participants will be covered by health insurance during the program period.
-The insurance premium is included in above-mentioned tuition and fees.
+Health Insurance: International participants will be covered by health insurance during the program period.
+The insurance premium is included in above-mentioned program fee.
 No extra fee is required.

 - one 3-page double-spaced essay in English outlining why you are interested in this program and what you want to learn from it;

-How to apply: To apply, please go to program’s online application portal All applications should be submitted at this portal.
+How to Apply: To apply, please go to the program’s online application portal.
+All applications should be submitted at this portal.
 No paper submission is accepted.

 (Professor of Japanese Studies and GLP-GEfIL Program Director at the Center for the Development of Global Leadership Education, the University of Tokyo)

-Dr. Nicola Liscutin is professor of Japanese Studies and GLP-GEfIL Program Director at the Center for the Development of Global Leadership Education, the University of Tokyo.
-She received her MA from Hamburg University, and her PhD in Japanese Studies at Cambridge University, UK, and spent a couple of years on research at Kyoto University and Waseda University.
+Dr. Nicola Liscutin received her MA from Hamburg University, and her PhD in Japanese Studies at Cambridge University, UK, and spent a couple of years on research at Kyoto University and Waseda University.
 Prior to coming to the University of Tokyo in 2013, she was for ten years the Head of the Japanese Department at Birkbeck College, University of London, where she built up the department and its various BA, MA and PhD degree programs in Japanese Cultural Studies.
 She also held positions as Guest Professor at the Institute for the Study of Global Issues of Hitotsubashi University; as a Senior Research Fellow at the German Institute for Japanese Studies in Tokyo (DIJ); as Lecturer in Japanese Studies at SOAS, University of London, and as a guest lecturer at Jissen Women’s University and Waseda University.
 While she started her teaching career as a specialist for classical Japanese literature and performing arts, her research and teaching interests since the late 1990s have focused on ‘memory cultures’ and their ‘gendering’ in a range of media, especially film and manga.

 (Professor of International Politics, Institute for Advanced Studies on Asia, the University of Tokyo)

-Yasuhiro MATSUDA (1965- ) is a professor of international politics at the Institute for Advanced Studies on Asia, University of Tokyo.
-He received his Ph.D. in law from Graduate School of Law at Keio University in Tokyo.
+Yasuhiro MATSUDA (1965- ) received his Ph.D. in law from Graduate School of Law at Keio University in Tokyo.
 He spent sixteen years in the National Institute for Defense Studies (NIDS), Japan Defense Agency (later, Ministry of Defense), as an assistant and a senior research fellow.
 He moved to the Institute of Oriental Culture (later, Institute for Advanced Studies on Asia) of the University of Tokyo in 2008.
 He is specializing in political and diplomatic history of Asia, politics and foreign relations in the PRC and Taiwan, the Cross-Strait Relations, and Japan’s foreign and security policies.
 He was a member of the Council on Security and Defense Capability in the New Era, the advisory group of the Prime Minister in 2010.
 He is the winner of the seventh Yasuhiro >Nakasone Award of Excellence in 2011.
 He has published numerous books and articles in Japanese, English and Chinese.
 His most recent publication in English is “Engagement and Hedging: Japan’s Strategy toward China,” SAIS Review, vol. XXXII, no. 2, Summer-Fall 2012.

 (Associate Professor of Urban Planning, Department of Urban Engineering, School of Engineering, the University of Tokyo)

 Prof. Murayama graduated from the department of urban engineering in the school of engineering at the University of Tokyo in 2004 and started to work at the University of Tokyo from April 2014.
 He received the City Planning Institute of Japan Paper Encouragement Award in 2004 (City Planning Institute of Japan) and the Landscape Installation Award in 2013 (Nihon Mokuzai Seisounen Dantai Rengokai 16th Wood Utilization Contest).
-His co-authored English publications include "Living Cities in Japan: Citizens' Movements, Machizukuri and Local Environments" (Routledge, 2007), "Innovations in Collaborative Urban Regeneration" (Springer, 2009) and "Urban Resilience: A Transformative Approach" (Springer, 2016).
-Prof. Murayama participates in many planning and community design practices across Japan.
+His co-authored English publications include "Living Cities in Japan: Citizens' Movements, Machizukuri and Local Environments" (Routledge, 2007), "Innovations in Collaborative Urban Regeneration" (Springer, 2009), "Urban Resilience: A Transformative Approach" (Springer, 2016) and “Towards the Implementation of the New Urban Agenda: Contributions from Japan and Germany to Make Cities More Environmentally Sustainable” (Springer, 2018).
+Prof. Murayama participates in many urban planning and community design practices across Japan.

 (Professor of Resource Politics, Institute for Advanced Studies on Asia, the University of Tokyo)

-Professor Sato Jin’s research focuses on natural resource governance and administration.
-He has a joint affiliation with Princeton University (as a Visiting Professor of Woodrow Wilson School in Spring 2015, and a Visiting Associate Professor of East Asian Studies Department in Spring 2014).
-He was previously affiliated with the Agrarian Studies Program at Yale (1998-99).
-His recent publications include an edited volume, Governance of Natural Resources: Uncovering the Social Purpose of Materials in Nature (United Nations University Press, 2013) and a co-edited book, The Rise of Asian Donors: Japan’s Impact on the Evolution of Emerging Donors (Routledge, 2012).
-In addition to the two single authored books in Japanese, he has numerous publications in international peer reviewed journals such as Comparative Studies in Society and History, World Development, Journal of Development Studies, Development and Change, and Sustainability Science on foreign aid and natural resource politics in Asia.
+Professor Sato Jin’s research focuses on natural resource governance and foreign aid.
+He has a joint affiliation with Princeton University (as a Global Scholar and Visiting Professor at the Woodrow Wilson School).
+His English publications include an edited volume, Governance of Natural Resources: Uncovering the Social Purpose of Materials in Nature (United Nations University Press, 2013) and a co-edited book, The Rise of Asian Donors: Japan’s Impact on the Evolution of Emerging Donors (Routledge, 2012).
+In addition to the four single authored books in Japanese, he has numerous publications in international peer reviewed journals such as Comparative Studies in Society and History, World Development, Journal of Development Studies, Development and Change, and Sustainability Science on foreign aid and natural resource politics in Asia.
 He won the Japan Academy Medal in the field of humanities and social sciences for the year 2013.

 (Professor of Sociology, Graduate School of Humanities and Sociology, the University of Tokyo)